Skip to main content

 Hamilton Beach Seven-Speed Mixer

 In fact, of all the stand mixers we tested, it created the loftiest egg whites in the fastest time.
-The Hamilton Beach is not exceptionally sturdy and its head bobbed a bit when we kneaded dough for two loaves of dough (the max recommended by the company) but this lightweight machine is easy to lift if you want to keep it stashed away when you’re not using it.
+The Hamilton Beach is not exceptionally sturdy, and its head bobbed a bit when we kneaded dough for two loaves (the maximum recommended by the company).
+Still, this lightweight machine is easy to lift if you want to keep it stashed away when you’re not using it.

-Also, you simply can’t beat the ease of use of this machine.
-The tilt mechanism is well marked and easy to press.
-There’s a guide on the top of the mixer that prompts you to choose different speeds depending on which mixing task you’re planning to use.
+Also, you can’t beat the ease of use of this machine.
+The tilt mechanism is well-marked and easy to press.
+There’s a guide on top of the mixer that prompts you to choose different speeds depending on which mixing task you’re planning to use.

 The speed dial turns smoothly and is well marked with large numbers.
 And every single piece can go in the dishwasher.
-A handle on top gives you a good grip when you move it around.
+A top handle provides a secure grip when you move it around.
 This mixer is available in silver, black, or blue.

 Pros